JoeWainer/joewainer.github.io/README.md

 I wrote the code for a Therapist Bot as part of an online course in JavaScript, plus documentation detailing each function, constant and enumeration.

 You can try the [working demo](https://joewainer.github.io/therapist-bot/) and [view the code on GitHub](https://github.com/JoeWainer/therapist-bot/blob/main/index.html).
-I created the document using Markdown.
-It's also available on GitHub.
+I created the [document](https://github.com/JoeWainer/therapist-bot/blob/main/README.md) using Markdown.

 ## Stripe Record Usage API